 The Soldier On Pledge was launched in September at Soldier On’s Robert Poate Centre in Canberra.
-AeroPM, the winners of the 2020 Outstanding Veterans’ Employer of Year Award, was announced as the first Platinum Pledge Partner for Soldier On.
+AeroPM, the winner of the 2020 Outstanding Veterans’ Employer of Year Award, was announced as the first Platinum Pledge Partner.

 Soldier On is a not-for-profit organisation delivering a range of services to enable veterans and their families to thrive.
 Soldier On’s holistic support services include a range of mental health and wellbeing programs, employment support, and education programs, as well as participation and social connection activities centred around the needs of the Australian veteran community.

-Soldier On Chief Executive Officer Ivan Slavich believes that more companies need to come on board and recognise the skills acquired by those who have served in the Australian Defence Force.
+Soldier On Chief Executive Officer Ivan Slavich says that more companies need to come on board and recognise the skills acquired by those who have served in the Australian Defence Force.

 ‘Many people in Australia are facing employment challenges due to COVID-19, and Soldier On is doing its best to support veterans and their families at this time by providing holistic support services,’ he said.